-To respond to various risks related to business projects, first, the New Ventures & Global Exploration Division carries out a centralized analysis/examination on whether to adopt or reject a new project.
-In addition to operating the "INPEX Value Assurance System Committee" as a structure for conducting cross-sectional technical evaluation, etc. at each phase of exploration, evaluation and development, the Company regularly reviews the risks of each project and their countermeasures, and reports are made to the Board of Directors regarding major projects.
+To respond to various risks related to business projects, first, the New Ventures & Global Exploration Division carries out a centralized analysis/examination on whether to adopt or reject new projects associated with oil and natural gas upstream business.
+In addition to operating the "INPEX Value Assurance System (IVAS) Committee" as a structure for conducting cross-sectional technical evaluation, etc. at each phase of exploration, evaluation and development, the Company regularly reviews the risks of each project and their countermeasures, and reports are made to the Board of Directors regarding major projects.